tensorflow/mlir-hlo/stablehlo/docs/spec_draft.md

 StableHLO supports a Tensor type `tensor`, to model the type of a n-dimensional array, represented in the opset as `tensor<SxE>` such that

   * Shape `S` is a list of number of elements in each of the dimensions and represented, in increasing order of the corresponding dimension number, as an array of values of type `ui64`.
-A 0-value represents missing or empty data in the corresponding dimension.
+A zero value in a dimension is allowed and represents empty data in that dimension.
   * Element type `E` is any one of the supported element types mentioned above.

 ## Programs